FranckyU/csbee/README.md

 # Csbee app

 ## A. Description
-Rails app that allows users to upload a CSV file containing vehicles information
+Reactive Rails 6.1 app that allows users to upload a CSV file containing vehicles information

 Reference CSV data (downloadable as a template from within import modal)